uvicpraxis/uvicpraxis.github.io/metadata.md

 ## Game Title
 This is a text input field without a controlled vocabulary.
 It is intended for the complete title of the game when it was initially released on any platform. "*80 Days*" is an example of data intended for this field.

-## Year
+## Release Year
-This is a text input field without a controlled vocabulary.
+This is a text input field.
 It is intended for the year of the game's initial release on any platform.
 "2014" is an example of data intended for this field.

-## Clip Title w/ Echo URL
+## Title of Clip
 This is a text input field without a controlled vocabulary.
-It is intended for a description of the clip ("clip title"), and the data should be created with search in mind.
+It is intended for a description of the clip ("title of clip"), and the title should be created with search in mind.
 It may include quotations where applicable.
-The clip title is encoded with the clip's Echo360 URL such that someone may click it to watch the clip online. "['Amphitrite Express to Paris: Departing Now!': Making Decisions for Monsieur Fogg under Pressure](https://echo360.ca/media/1e168ec9-62a5-40ca-b9ef-0d2e67bd263a/public)" is an example of data intended for this field.
+The title is encoded with the clip's Echo360 URL such that someone may click it to watch the clip online. "['Amphitrite Express to Paris: Departing Now!': Making Decisions for Monsieur Fogg under Pressure](https://echo360.ca/media/1e168ec9-62a5-40ca-b9ef-0d2e67bd263a/public)" is an example of data intended for this field.

-## Research Areas
-This is a dropdown field with a controlled vocabulary developed by the Praxis Studio.
-It is intended to index research areas pertinent to the clip or evoked by it.
-Multiple options may be selected, and they should be listed in alphabetical order.
-The options are:

-* 2SLGBTQIA+ characters / stories / representation
-* Adaptations / homages / remakes / remasters
-* Affect / tilt / visceral connections
-* Agency: character / player / system
-* Alternate / augmented reality
-* Anime / manga
-* Bad vibes / hostile environments
-* BPOC characters / stories / representation
-* Breaking the fourth wall
-* Bugs / glitches / exploits
-* Character customization / loadouts / fashion
-* Chance / randomization / unpredictability
-* Cheating / cheesing / save-scumming
-* Choices matter / narrative design
-* Cinematography / cameras / scale
-* Cisheteronormativity in games
-* Collaborative / cooperative play
-* Colonization / decolonization in games
-* Combat design / physical violence in games
-* Competition / zero-sum games
-* Content / health warnings
-* Cutscenes / flashbacks / flashforwards
-* Death / respawning / game over screens
-* Deckbuilding / synergies
-* Dialogue / dialogue trees
-* Diasporas in games
-* Difficulty / accessibility / assist modes
-* Disabled characters / disability stories
-* Economies / currencies / shops / shopkeepers
-* Emotes / dance / nonverbal communication
-* Environmental storytelling / story breadcrumbs
-* Excuse plots
-* Falling / leaps of faith / verticality
-* Fandom / mods / fan games
-* Female characters / representation
-* Fishing in games
-* Flow / focus / distraction
-* Gachapon mechanics / loot boxes
-* Game highlights / replay videos
-* Games by 2SLGBTQIA+ developers / queer games
-* Games by Indigenous / BPOC developers
-* Games made in Canada
-* Games where you cannot die
-* Gamification / trophies / data collection
-* Gaming / discourse communities
-* Gauges / previews / menus / HUDs
-* Gender nonconformity / expression in games
-* Genre anarchy / unexpected uptakes
-* Good vibes / cozy / friendly environments
-* Governments / politics in games
-* History / historical events in games
-* Indigenous characters / stories / representation
-* Interface / interaction / experience design
-* Intersectionality / identities / stereotypes
-* Items / inventory / time / resource management
-* Jumpscares / monsters everywhere
-* Labour / grinding / farming / repetition
-* Level design / gating / critical paths
-* Leveling up / buffs / skill trees
-* Lighting / colours / textures
-* Live service / free-to-play / monetization
-* Local / online multiplayer / couch co-op
-* Localization / culturalization
-* Lore / lore dumps / exposition
-* Ludonarrative dissonance
-* Making your own fun / queergaming
-* Maps / boundaries / navigation
-* Mascot games
-* Masculinity / femininity in games
-* Mechanics / balance / gameplay design
-* Metagames / paragames / orthogames
-* Mobile gaming / gaming in public
-* Nature / biomes in games
-* Nonhuman player characters
-* NPCs / NPC interactions / round NPCs
-* Optimization / theorycrafting
-* Overpowered / joke characters / ciphers
-* Parties / character groups
-* Pets / companions / familiars
-* Pixel art / chiptunes / 8-bit
-* Player-centric / -agnostic / -antagonistic design
-* Playstyles / player expression
-* Power fantasies / entitlement
-* Primary mechanics / walk / run / jump / swim / fly
-* Procedural rhetoric / gameplay loops
-* Puzzle design / secrets / hidden information
-* Reading games
-* Real-world locations
-* Realism / fidelity / the mundane
-* Religion in games
-* Roleplay / dramaturgy / bleed / shared fantasies
-* Romance / sexuality / intimacy in games
-* Saving / replaying / quality-of-life features
-* Score-chasing / leaderboards
-* Secondary mechanics / expressive mechanics
-* Side quests / collect-a-thons / completionism
-* Silent protagonist / amnesia
-* Sound effects / soundscapes / Foley / music
-* Spamming
-* Speedruns / routing / sequence breaking
-* Story / campaign modes
-* Technical design / programming / engines
-* Testing the system / narrative
-* Training the player
-* Travel / transportation / vehicles
-* Tutorialization / learning how to play
-* Twitch mechanics / speed / timing / parrying
-* Uncertainty / confusion / overthinking it
-* Values in design
-* Visual art / visual effects / graphic design
-* Voice acting / voice-over / barks
-* Wandering / getting lost
-* Watching games / zero-player games
-* Weenies / horizons
-* White / cis male protagonists / whiteness in games
-* Worldbuilding / worldviews

 ## Genre(s)
-This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting with some modifications for our purposes.
+This is a drop-down field with a controlled vocabulary developed by MobyGames that we are adapting for our purposes.
 This data pertains to the entire game and not just the clip.
 Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:
 * Action
 * Adventure
 * Educational
 * Idle
 * Puzzle
-* Racing / Driving
+* Racing
 * RPG
 * Simulation
 * Sports
 * Strategy / tactics

 ## Gameplay
-This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting for our purposes.
+This is a drop-down field with a controlled vocabulary developed by MobyGames that we are adapting (with additions) for our purposes.
 This data pertains to the entire game and not just the clip.
 Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:
 * 4X
 * Action RPG
 * Arcade